brooks-t/brooks-t/README.md

 # Brooks Tiffany
-## Front-end Web Developer with Professional UX Background
-Over the past decade, I’ve served around the world with the US Air Force, earned a B.A. in English with a focus on technical communication, and filled multiple roles for a fast-paced software startup.
-I've earned a M.S. in Human Centered Design and Engineering and have 4+ years of experience working as a UX Researcher and Designer at Kaiser Permanente Washington Health Research Institute where I researched, designed, and developed health technologies.

-I earned a certificate in full-stack web-development through the University of Washington in June 2021.
-In my repos, you'll find an assortment of apps that showcase the different web-development skills I learned in the Bootcamp and on my own.
+## Full Stack Designer
+I'm a Full Stack Designer with a strong foundation in UX Design and Research.
+I'm passionate about building intuitive and user-centered digital experiences from concept to code.
+My expertise spans the entire product lifecycle, from conducting user research and creating wireframes to developing front-end interfaces with HTML, CSS, and JavaScript.
+I believe in bridging the gap between design and development to create seamless and impactful solutions.

+I have a Master's degree in Human Centered Design and Engineering and a Certificate in Full Stack Web Development, both from the University of Washington.

-Those skills include:
+My skills incude:
+- Wireframing
+- Prototyping
+- UI Design
+- User Research
+- Usability Testing
+- HTML/CSS
 - JavaScript
+- Tailwind
-- HTML/CSS
+- Bootstrap
 - React
-- Next.js
-- Git
-- jQuery
-- Bootstrap
-- Tailwind
-- SaSS
 - Typescript
-- Node.js
-- Express.js
-- MySQL
-- NoSQL
 - API Consumption